aman-berhe/TLP_thesis/README.md

 # TLP_thesis
-Extraction and description of the narrative structures of Tv series
+Extraction and description of the narrative structures from Tv series